Senior Executive Assistant

 Julie is HAPPA’s Development Officer.
 She is responsible for Ambassador recruitment and management, HAPPA merchandise including The Fussy Filly, online trading with The Fussy Filly, coordinating HAPPA events including The Tommy Trotter Club and fundraising.
 Julie has previously worked for another animal welfare organisation and local community, non-profit making organisation which helps her bring a wealth of experience to HAPPA.

-July holds a volunteer management qualification and CIM Introductory Certificate in Marketing.
+Julie holds a volunteer management qualification and CIM Introductory Certificate in Marketing.

 Julie is a huge animal lover and has a variety of pets.